 The Columbia University Department of Psychiatry is one of the largest in the country in terms of faculty size as well as state, federal, and foundation research support.
-We are currently among the top ranked in the nation for Psychiatry in the US News & World Report Best Hospital rankings, as well as in psychiatric research funding from the National Institutes of Health.
+We are currently among the top-ranked in the nation for Psychiatry in the US News & World Report Best Hospital rankings, as well as in psychiatric research funding from the National Institutes of Health.
 We have extraordinary clinical, educational, and research resources.
 Our faculty includes over 400 psychiatrists, psychologists, social workers, nurses, and neurobehavioral scientists.
-Clinical facilities and laboratories of the Psychiatry Department are located in a large number of institutions and health care systems.
+Clinical facilities and laboratories of the Psychiatry Department are located in a large number of institutions and healthcare systems.
 These include NewYork-Presbyterian Hospital, Columbia University Medical Center, the New York State Psychiatric Institute, the New York State Office of Mental Health, and the Washington Heights Community Mental Health Center.
 The Department of Psychiatry also houses the Center for Neurobiology and Behavior, the Mind/Brain Institute, a Howard Hughes Research Institute and the Stanley Center for Applied Neuroscience of Bipolar Disorders.

 The Columbia University Department of Psychiatry is located at Columbia University Medical Center in northern Manhattan, part of an urban neighborhood that is ethnically and economically diverse in a city that has been called the capital of the world.
 The institutions which comprise the teaching facilities of the Department are described below.

 We provide clinical services in programs operated through the ColumbiaDoctors faculty practice, New York-Presbyterian Hospital, and the New York State Psychiatric Institute.
 We provide the full range of psychiatric treatment for a variety of mental health conditions across both office-based and hospital-based settings.
-Our clinical faculty include over 175 psychiatrists and therapists that provide over 80,000 visits to adults and children annually.
+Our clinical faculty includes over 175 psychiatrists and therapists that provide over 80,000 visits to adults and children annually.
 Our hospital-based programs provide over 2000 annual admissions across two sites.
 Some of our programs are also teaching sites for medical students, residents, psychology interns, and other types of trainees.
 To learn more about our clinical services, please visit our patient care page.

 The New York State Psychiatric Institute